 Maglev Is Bullet Train

-The literal meaning of the Japanese Shinkansen is "new trunk line" however, in English it's simply translated as the bullet train.
-It is a high-speed network line in Japan, and it's considered to be one of the best in the world.
+The literal meaning of the Japanese Shinkansen is "new trunk line"; however, in English, it's translated as the bullet train.
+It is a high-speed network line in Japan, and it's considered one of the best in the world.
 Five Japan Railways Group companies operate the Shinkansen lines.
 The Chūō Shinkansen maglev line will be run by JR Central once it's inaugurated in 2027.
 So the answer is, maglev can be a bullet train, but only if it is referred to as the ones operating in Japan.

 Maglev Is Short For